Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/installation.rst

 Installation Instructions
 =========================

-The parmest software is included in Pyomo.
+parmest is included in Pyomo (pyomo/contrib/parmest).
 To run parmest, you will need Python version 3.x along with various Python package dependencies and the IPOPT software library for non-linear optimization.